PabloRizzieri/laba-homework/src/main/homework_november_02_2023/README.md

 - Create and override at least one abstract method.
 - Use protected modifier at least 5 times
 - Override methods from class Object (toString(), hashcode(), equals()) for at least 3 classes from the hierarchy.

+# November 02 - Interfaces

+- Add 5 interfaces to the existing hierarchy.
+- Use polymorphism with the abstract class and interface from the hierarchy.
+- Create final class, method, variable.
+- Create a static block, method, variable.